 So, the question becomes, if most materials are not capable of blocking EMF or RF radiation completely, how do we compare which is best?

 This is done with the measurement decibels (dB).
 The chart below will give you a good idea of how different decibel amounts compare to the reduction in radiation.

-Many materials that are intended to block EMF radiation, such as EMF blocking blankets or clothing, will list what the dB amount is.
+Many materials that are intended to block EMF radiation, such as EMF blocking blankets (this is my favorite by the way) or clothing, will list what the dB amount is.
 For example, if a product on Amazon said that it had a protection rating of 30 dB (decibels) you should expect that product to block 99.9% of EMF radiation.

 However, when we’re talking about shielding materials from your local hardware store that are intended for other purposes, these amounts will not usually be listed.